medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 ```

 ### 2. Prepare CHT-Core 3.x installation for upgrading
+To ensure no changes happen to your CouchDB data in your CHT 3.x server, stop the API by getting shell on your Medic OS container and calling `/boot/svc-stop medic-api`.

 To minimize downtime when upgrading, it's advised to prepare the 3.x installation for the 4.x upgrade, and pre-index all views that are required by 4.x.

 The migration tool provides a command which will download all 4.x views to your 3.x CouchDb, and initiate view indexing. `<desired CHT version>` is any version at or above `4.0.0`: